Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: The chain condition of the partial orders and the problematic history of preservation theorems

-We discuss the chain condition of the partial orders ${\mathbb P}_I$ studied in the above.
-To put us in the context where a preservation result might be possible we assume that GCH holds in ${\mathbf V}$.
+We discuss the possible preservation of cardinals $>\kappa^+$ by orders of the type ${\mathbb P}_I$, as studied above.
+To set a context in which a preservation result might be possible, we assume that GCH holds in ${\mathbf V}$.
 In \cite[Lem.
-4.12(3)]{Property-B}, it is shown that under these assumptions, ${\mathbb P}(\mathcal F^\ast)$ has size $\kappa^+$ and in particular it has $\kappa^{++}$-cc and it preserves cardinals $\ge\kappa^{++}$.
-We first note in the following Lemma \ref{lem:not-too-long} and Corollary \ref{cor:why-collapse} that there are some necessary requirements on $I$ to even attempt a preservation result.
+4.12(3)]{Property-B}, it is shown that under these assumptions ${\mathbb P}(\mathcal F^\ast)$ has size $\kappa^+$ and, in particular, that it satisfies $\kappa^{++}$-cc and preserves all cardinals $\ge\kappa^{++}$.
+We first note, in Lemma \ref{lem:not-too-long} and Corollary \ref{cor:why-collapse} below, that there are some necessary conditions on $I$ even to attempt a preservation result via the iteration.

 \begin{lemma} There is an antichain of size $2^\kappa$ in ${\mathbb P}({\mathcal F}^\ast)$. \end{lemma}